 - Let the mixture sit for a minute then stir together or use a blender to emulsify

 - Place ganache into a shallow container, cover the surface with plastic wrap and refrigerate for min 6 hours or overnight.
 The ganache will set into a pipeable consistency that is appropiate to fill your Gold macarons

-5. How to decorate these Gold macarons?
+5. How to paint macarons Gold

 Decoration can really takes macarons to the next level and the sky is the limit!
 Today I decided to go fancy and festive and paint the all the macaron shells into gold!